How to Fix Logitech Mouse Lagging in Windows 11, 10

 Fix 3: Check if other devices are interfering.

 There’s a possibility that other gadgets placed near the mouse are interfering with the connectivity or blocking the signal.
-To fix Logitech mouse stuttering, we suggest moving the nearby devices to a different place and trying to connect the mouse.
+To fix the Logitech mouse stuttering, we suggest moving the nearby devices to a different place and trying to connect the mouse.

 Fix 4: Reinstall/Uninstall the Logitech software.

-Using Logitech software, Logitech customers can customize the settings of the mixed and other products.
+Using Logitech software, Logitech customers can customize the settings of the mix and other products.
 However, sometimes the Logitech software itself creates issues.
 Therefore, you can try reinstalling and uninstalling the Logitech software to fix the Logitech mouse lagging Windows 10.

 Fix 5: Update/Reinstall your Mouse Driver

 Manual Driver Update – Logitech mouse driver can be updated or reinstalled via Device Manager.
-To go to Device Manager and update the driver follow these steps:
+To go to Device Manager and update the driver, follow these steps:

 1. Press Windows + X > Device Manager